Science, technology, engineering, and mathematics (STEM) form the crux of our civilization

 Safety Sciences Has No Gender with Harshini Kanhekar, Chief Manager, Fire Services, Oil and Natural Gas Corporation Limited (ONGC)

-India’s first woman firefighter and the first woman in 46 years to graduate from the National Fire Service College (NFSC) in Nagpur, India, Harshini Kanhekar believes no work field belongs to a gender, especially careers in science and engineering that address issues of safety and security.
+India’s first woman firefighter and the first woman in over 45 years to graduate from the National Fire Service College (NFSC) in Nagpur, India, Harshini Kanhekar believes no work field belongs to a gender, especially careers in science and engineering that address issues of safety and security...

 Standards Matter to Build a Safer World with Sonya Bird, Director, International Standards at UL Standards & Engagement

-Sonya Bird began her career at UL 30 years ago as a technical standards program manager.
+Sonya Bird began her career here over 30 years ago as a technical standards program manager.
 Today, she leads global teams and serves on various national and international forums, including representing the United States on the International Electrotechnical Commission (IEC).

 Science for Climate Smart Development with Ashwini Hingne, Manager, Climate Program, WRI India